leomurca/leomurca.xyz/content/posts/how-to-push-to-multiple-git-remotes-with-one-command.md

 origin  git@github.com:leomurca/gh-remote.git (push)
 ```

-And finally, we'll ddd the remotes that we want our code to be pushed when `git push all <BRANCH>` is executed;
+And finally, we'll add the remotes that we want our code to be pushed when `git push all <BRANCH>` is executed;

 ```shell
 $ git remote set-url --add --push all git@gitlab.com:leomurca/gl-remote.git